epsilon537/boxlambda/docs/components_ibex.md

 Note that there's no Instruction or Data Cache.
 Code executes directly from the CMEM DPRAM or DDR memory.
 Data access goes straight to DMEM DPRAM or DDR memory.

-For information on the compiler and compiler flags used to generate code for this processor configuration, see section [RISCV GCC Compiler Flags](build_sys_building_sw.md#riscv-gcc-compiler-flags).
+For information on the compiler and compiler flags used to generate code for this processor configuration, see section [RISC-V GCC Compiler Flags](build_sys_building_sw.md#risc-v-gcc-compiler-flags).

 ### The Single Instruction Prefetcher